 At first, start with brainstorming ideas to identify a topic suited for your essay.
-To do so, you could compile a list, draw some diagram, or just start out freewriting about the things that are on your mind.
-Take enough time for researching your topic and jot down information and ideas that you think may work well in your essay.
+To do so, you could compile a list, draw some diagrams, or just start freewriting about the things that are on your mind.
+Take enough time to research your topic and jot down information and ideas that you think may work well in your essay.

 Step 2 – Developing a thesis

 Now, by the time you’re done with brainstorming ideas and identifying a topic for the essay, think about developing a thesis that should be the main idea and main point of the essay.